 RAS Q61X solid tumors.
-Patients with NRASm tumors represent approximately 395,000 newly diagnosed patients worldwide.
-Work in nonclinical models suggest that RAS Q61X and RAS G13R mutations are particularly sensitive to pan-RAF inhibition due to a dependency on CRAF for downstream RAS/MAPK pathway signaling.
-Early confirmation of this hypothesis has been seen in NRASm melanoma, where ~90% of patients have NRAS Q61X mutations.
-In LXH254X2102 (Phase 1b trial), a confirmed ORR of 44% was observed in 16 patients with NRAS melanoma, with 15 of these patients with documented Q61X mutations.
+Patients with NRASm tumors represent approximately 399,000 newly diagnosed patients worldwide.
+Work in nonclinical models suggests that RAS Q61X and RAS G13R mutations are particularly sensitive to pan-RAF inhibition due to a dependency on CRAF for downstream RAS/MAPK pathway signaling.
+Early confirmation of this hypothesis has been seen in patients with NRASm melanoma, where 80-90% of patients have NRAS Q61X mutations.
+In CLXH254X2102 (Phase 1b trial), a confirmed ORR of 44% was observed in 16 patients with NRAS melanoma, with 15 of these patients with documented Q61X mutations.
 (See left figure below.)
 To test this hypothesis in other tumor types, naporafenib plus trametinib was evaluated in 49 patients with KRAS-mutated NSCLC, including 4 patients with tumors harboring KRAS Q61X or G13R mutations.
 Objective responses were observed in 3 out of the 4 patients.
 (See right figure below.)
-Remarkably, 2 out of the 3 patients had KRAS Q61-mutated tumors and confirmed partial responses (PRs), and the 3rd responder had a KRAS G13R-mutated tumor with an unconfirmed PR.
+Remarkably, 2 out of the 3 patients with KRAS Q61-mutated tumors had confirmed PRs, and the 3rd responder had a KRAS G13R-mutated tumor with an unconfirmed PR.
 In contrast, only 1 out of 45 patients without KRAS Q61X or G13R mutation responded.
-Based on these early signals, another development path for naporafenib plus trametinib is to pursue a tissue agnostic indication in solid tumors with RAS Q61X mutations.
+Based on these early signals, another development path for naporafenib plus trametinib is to pursue a tissue agnostic indication in patients with solid tumors with RAS Q61X mutations.
+We are testing this hypothesis in an ongoing Phase 1b trial (SEACRAFT-1).